 We are frequently approached by start-ups that want their piece of the digital payments space, but a few key regulatory matters are often neglected.
 This is largely due to the complexity of the regulatory landscape which leads to misinterpretation and difficulty in navigating.

-This blog touches on a few of those key regulatory considerations and attempts to simplify the issues, to help shape your thinking if you are considering taking the plunge into e-payments.
+This insights touches on a few of those key regulatory considerations and attempts to simplify the issues, to help shape your thinking if you are considering taking the plunge into e-payments.

 Non-Cash Payment Facilities

 Depending on the type of service you intend offering you may need to either hold an Australian Financial Services License (AFSL) or be appropriately authorised under one.
 Under the Corporations Act a facility through which a person can make non-cash payments amounts to a financial product.
 What does that mean?

 Well, a facility through which a non-cash payment can be made effectively refers to the piece of plastic in your wallet that you use to tap an eftpos terminal, whether it’s a debit, credit or stored value card (although each are treated slightly differently under the relevant legal provisions).